AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 - **The behavior section** - This section explains how the component works.
 It usually provides both some sample code as well as a preview of what the component looks like.

 - **The list of attributes** - We talked about custom attributes in the previous section on web components.
-These allow us to customize our ABC component in certain ways.
+These allow us to customize our AMP component in certain ways.
 This section contains the list of different attributes, their possible values, and what the attributes control.

 - **The styling section** - This section explains how to use CSS to change the appearance of this component.
 Beyond styling by tag name or ID, many components provide additional CSS classes that can be used to change the appearance of the component in certain states.
 For example, `<amp-carousel>` provides the class `.amp-carousel-button`, which allows developers to restyle the buttons that change the carousel slide.